Expatriates in London

 The most popular method for paying for travel in London is using an Oyster Card.
 An Oyster card is a credit card shaped, contactless payment card that you can get in the ticket machines at the entrance/exit of any tube station in London.
 Oyster cards can be pre-loaded at these ticket machines or you can set up an online account for automatic top up.
 When going inside a station or entering the bus, you should tap this card on the yellow circle on the scanners of the entrance units.
 Make sure you tap out of train journeys otherwise you will be charged the maximum fare for the zones you have travelled in.
 You only have to tap in for the bus.

 Also known as ‘The Tube’ due to the tube like carriages moving through tubular underground tunnels.
 The London Underground is the most popular way to get around London.
-The Tube is segmented into 6 zones, zone 1 being the most central and 6 being the outermost ring.
+The Tube is segmented into 6 zones, zone 1 being the most central and 6 being the outermost ring, as shown on Harry Beck's iconic tube map.
 You can get to most areas of London via this transport system, however the South of London isn’t serviced by much of the tube and uses more of the national railway lines.
 Using an Oyster Card, Apple Pay or Contactless card, you can ‘tap’ into any station and hop on and off different tubes at each station, but be sure to tap out again when you leave the tube.
 Journey prices are calculated based on how many zones you have travelled in that day, and how many times you have entered and exited the tube.
 Each day there is a cap on how much it will cost.
 For more information on contactless payments, visit the Transport for London website here.

 Travelling by Bus in London